-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes •0 \checkmark No It will make a minimum of sustainable investments with an environmental objective:% ; It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
-That Regulation with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investment means an investment in an Does Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes •0 \checkmark Νο II make a minimum of sustaina an environmental objective: chara objec minin Acteristics and while it does not have as its exteristics and while it does not have as its extive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qu environmentally sustainable u Taxonomy 2 with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation does not include a list of with a social objective socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustainable investments with a social objective% . 🗸 omotes E/S characteristics, but will not make sustainable investments
+Il make a minimum of sustaina a social objective% ble investments motes E/S characteristics, but will not make sustainable investments